-Attendance and Participation (15%): Attendance and participation account for 20% of your final grade.
+Attendance and Participation (20%): Attendance and participation account for 20% of your final grade.
 It is vitally important for you to come to class prepared, i.e. having carefully read the assignments.
 Simply showing up for class is not sufficient.
 You will need to consistently contribute to class discussion in order to satisfy the participation aspect of this part of your grade.

-3 Reviews and Presentations (10% each): Three times in the semester you will be required to read and discuss the optional readings.
+2 Reviews and Presentations (10% each): Three times in the semester you will be required to read and discuss the optional readings.
 During these weeks you need to prepare a summary for each of the required and optional readings (roughly a half page singled-spaced for each article/about 1-2 pages for a book).
 You will also be expected to present the optional readings to the class (about 15-20 minutes).
 The written reviews need to be sent to the class and me by 5:00 PM the Wednesday before the class.

 Paper Assignment (25%): During the semester you will be required to write one 10-12 page paper on one of the course topics.
-This paper is essentially the first half of what would be in a research paper.
-You will be required to have a literature review and theory section.
-The additional readings provide a starting place to learn more of the literature but you will need to move outside of the course readings.
+This paper is an in depth analysis of one question in the literature.
+You will be expected to comprehensively summarize the literature on that topic and highlight the important findings as well as the main questions left unanswered.
+This paper is due on the last day of class but can certainly be turned in sooner.

-Final Exam (30%): At the end of the semester you will be given a final exam.
+Final Exam (35%): At the end of the semester you will be given a final exam.
 The format of the exam will attempt to mimic the comprehensive exams that you will eventually have to take in graduate school.
+This is to be completed within a week of the final class.